AP FACT CHECK: Biden's claims in his State of Union address

-The Associated Press is fact-checking President Joe Biden’s first State of the Union speech as he grapples with Russia’s invasion of Ukraine, a stalled domestic agenda and the lingering COVID-19 pandemic.
+The Associated Press is fact-checking President Joe Biden’s first State of the Union speech and the Republican response as he grapples with Russia’s invasion of Ukraine, a stalled domestic agenda and the lingering COVID-19 pandemic.

 Some of the claims we’ve examined: